Test Limits #

 spec_ref: "..." # optional traceability pointer

-characteristic: "..." # delegate to a product-spec characteristicA limit needs at least one policy field that tells verify what to check.
+characteristic: "..." # delegate to a part-spec characteristicA limit needs at least one policy field that tells verify what to check.
 The flat-scalar shape above (low / high / nominal / characteristic) is the common case; the Condition-indexed bands section below covers the bands: shape.
-Other policy fields — tolerance_pct / tolerance_abs (around a characteristic nominal), expr (a Python expression), lookup (a table keyed by sweep params), steps (multi-stage criteria), callable (a dotted path to a Python function) — work in the same place a low / high would go; combine with bands: for condition-indexed variants.
+To set a window around a part-spec nominal, add tolerance_pct or tolerance_abs alongside a characteristic:.

 | Field | Required | Description |